 So, first: what does "embodied carbon" mean?
 It means the “CO2 emissions associated with energy consumption and chemical processes during the extraction, manufacture, transportation, assembly, replacement and deconstruction of construction materials or products" (PDF).

 And how are legislators responding?
 In the EU there is no unifying legal measure requiring low embodied carbon in concrete, despite that since 1989 the EU's over-arching Construction Products Directive (CPD - here) required the protection of the environment – even if the EU waited till 2011 to expressly incorporate the term "greenhouse gasses" into the CPD's successor, Regulation EU 305/2011 (here)!
 Hence, it is down to EU Member States, of which for example the Netherlands has formed its "Betonakkoord" statutory body (here) to drive down the embodied carbon in concrete.
 In the U.S. at Federal level and in the U.K., as of 2022 there are no such equivalent measures that pertain to concrete – although in the UK attempts have been made to pass the Carbon Emissions Bill (here), while in U.S. there is state-level law such as California's SB596 (effective Sep.
 2021, here).
-Further, both the U.S. Federal (PDF) and the U.K. Governments (here) have passed measures that cover procurement – requiring low carbon commitments in certain procurement applications.
+Further, both the U.S. Federal Government (PDF 16.05.23, earlier draft March 2022 version here) and the U.K. Government (here) have passed measures that cover procurement – requiring low carbon commitments in certain procurement applications.

 But how is the construction sector itself responding?
 In several ways, including CO2 counting and CO2-ratings.
 Cutting the embodied CO2 means that component CO2 measurements must be understood.
 To do this, look-up data has been developed and also a number of assessment toolkits have been developed.
 The EPD Registry (here) is a limited searchable online database and by no means represents the totality.
 One of the most sophisticated is that published by the UK's Institute of Civil Engineering (PDF here).
 There are several others too including for example, the Netherlands' National Environmental Database (here).